Laura Stuart, MA, NCC, LPC

 In my travels to India and South Africa after high school, I found that I could use my gifts and passions of the arts to connect with people and find pieces of restoration for myself and for those that I served.
 In a trip to New York City with other art students, I learned how art could therapeutically reshape people and help them to tell their stories in all the complexities of human experience.
 In my undergrad art program, I learned how nourishing the creative process proved to be for me, and how I wanted to do this for the rest of my life in a way that I could truly lead others into it, and be a part of something bigger than myself.

 That is why I am here, and it is only the beginning for me, but my love of learning about the brain, the body, and the tapestry of human experience is invigorating and propels me towards compassion and empathy.

-As an intern, I am honored to step into the calling on my life to be a light and a wounded healer to those in my community, and I truly look forward to all that I will learn from my clients.
+As a counselor, I am honored to step into the calling on my life to be a light and a wounded healer to those in my community, and I truly look forward to all that I will learn from my clients.